• Skip to primary navigation

 Butter mixture in a glass bowl.

-Step 6.
-Gradually add flour with baking powder (if used) and cooled melted butter to the egg mixture while mixing at low speed.
+Step 6: Gradually add the flour, baking powder (if used), and cooled melted butter to the egg mixture while mixing at low speed.

 Whisked egg whites on mixer beaters over the bowl.